 - Quality assurance.

-The ESPD can look onerous; however, it is mainly ticking the right boxes and ensuring that your organisation is compliant with the buyer’s requirements for bidding.
+The ESPD response can look onerous; however, it is mainly ticking the right boxes and ensuring that your organisation is compliant with the buyer’s requirements for bidding.
 As with any pre-qualification stage in a bidding process, it also exists to outline barriers to participation and to exclude those companies not suitable to bid.
 An authority may also ask about similar previous contract examples and references to assess your suitability, which will be specific to the contract you are bidding for and added to the generic questions.

 Benefits of the ESPD

 When is the ESPD used?

 Like the traditional procurement method, the ESPD response can be used in a one- or two-stage process.
 So, the European Single Procurement Document may be used as a standalone first stage to qualify suitable bidders through to a second stage, the tender.
 Or, it may be used in a one-stage process alongside the tender submission, which is also common if the authority is using the open process.
 There are pros and cons to each procedure, however the one-stage process may remove some of the barriers associated in bidding.

 Completing an ESPD

 The ESPD document can seem difficult to complete, but it is mainly a compliance task, and your narrative responses and pricing elements are the heart of your tender submission.
-We have completed hundreds of ESPD and tender documents and can provide advice, support and writing services to help you to complete the European Single Procurement Document and successfully bid for contracts.
+We have completed hundreds of ESPD and tender documents and can provide advice, support and writing services to help you to complete the European Single Procurement Document, and supporting documents, to successfully bid for contracts.

 Contact our team at our Glasgow office today for more information on our ESPD service.